This post may contain affiliate links. Please read our disclosure policy.

 Let’s get to it!

-- Olive oil and all-purpose flour: These two ingredients are cooked together to make a roux, which thickens up the sauce just a tad and gives everything a good mouthfeel.
+- Oil and all-purpose flour: These two ingredients are cooked together to make a roux, which thickens up the sauce just a tad and gives everything a good mouthfeel.
+I used olive oil, but avocado oil, grapeseed oil, or your preferred oil works.
 (You could also use a gluten-free flour blend instead of all-purpose flour if you want.)

 - Broth: Chicken or vegetable broth both work.